-Once a year we all want to celebrate being Australian, what we value and how we can do better.
+Once a year we all want to celebrate being Australian, what we value, and how we can do better.
 It is a time to acknowledge the contributions of others, a time to relax with family and friends, and a time to reflect.

 Australians enjoy a long weekend, especially taken in January.
-It's summer time, the kids are on school holidays, and nature and the beach are beckoning.
+It's summer, the kids are on school holidays, and nature and the beach are beckoning.

-In choosing a long weekend finishing on a Monday evening that is always in January, it can't be the last long weekend in the month because on occasions that will fall on Monday 31 January or just before, clashing with schools reopening and people getting back to work.
+It should be a long weekend finishing on a Monday evening that is always in January.
+It can't be the last long weekend in the month because on occasion that will fall on Monday, January 31 or just before, clashing with schools reopening and people getting back to work.

-Looking at the calendar over time, the Monday of the second-last long weekend in January will always fall between 18 and 24 January, about two-thirds of the way through the month.
-This fits in really well with holidays, school and work, and predates 26 January.
+Looking at the calendar over time, the Monday of the second last long weekend in January will always fall between January 18 and 24, about two-thirds of the way through the month.
+This fits in really well with holidays, school and work, and predates January 26.